valtimo-platform/valtimo-documentation/reference/modules/logging.md

   * Plugin configuration.

 ### DEBUG
-* Interaction with external systems to retrieve data.
+* Reading data from external systems
 * For tracking the flow of the application.
   * E.g. checking permissions of a user for a certain resource and action.
 * State changes to resources.